Roxbury, Boston: Historic buildings

-City Infrastructure
+City infrastructure

-Boston Police Department

-The Boston Police Department is a government organization.

 Waste collection and disposal

 The Code Enforcement Police's (CEP) primary function is to enforce the State and City sanitary codes related to illegal dumping, improper storage of trash, illegal vending and posting, and unshoveled sidewalks.
 CEP maintains a strong presence in the City by patrolling the streets of Boston on foot, bike, or car.
 The Waste Reduction Division (formerly Recycling and Sanitation) is responsible for the collection and disposal of residential recyclables, trash, and leaf and yard waste.
 The Division also holds hazardous waste drop-off days up to four times per year, seasonal paint and motor oil drop-offs, and offers discounted backyard compost bins.
 Boston has single-stream recycling.
 You can mix all recyclable materials together and place them on the curb for pickup on your recycling day.
 In addition, they collect and composts residents' leaf and yard waste on designated recycling days from April to the first week of December.
 Boston residents can also safely dispose of hazardous waste and shred unwanted documents for free on specific dates and events.